FaragonTix/renpy_helper/README.md

 Small program to transform text to renpy visual novell format Requaire config file config.txt and start.txt with your text.

+This program will also delete spaces in the start and in the end of line.
+Empty lines will be also deleted.

 Example: